yusufozturk/panther/docs/gitbook/operations/runbooks.md

  Failure Impact
  * Failure of this lambda will mean specific remediations are failing and infrastructure will remain in violation of policy.

+## panther-boostrap-input-data-notifications
+This topic triggers the log analysis flow for data integrations configured internally by Panther e.g. data by Amazon EventBridge.

 ## panther-cfn-custom-resources
 Used by CloudFormation when deploying or updating Panther.